johnathanmelo/cgpde-lib/README.md

 Modified Version of the CGP Library
 ======

-Hybridization of Cartesian Genetic Programming and Differential Evolution to generate Artificial Neural Networks Includes the CGPDE-IN, CGPDE-OUT-T, and CGPDE-OUT-V methods
+Hybridization of Cartesian Genetic Programming and Differential Evolution to generate Artificial Neural Networks.
+Includes the CGPDE-IN, CGPDE-OUT-T, and CGPDE-OUT-V methods

 Author: Johnathan M Melo Neto